barbazul/1kfa/mod_guide_player.md

 ### Magic Items

 1kFA supports stories involving magic.
-To avoid presuming too much about the narrative, the rules do not dicate the nature of magic or the "how" of magic.
+To avoid presuming too much about the narrative, the rules do not dictate the nature of magic or the "how" of magic.
 That's for you to decide during play.

 Is magic woven from subtle threads that pervade the universe?
 Is it based